top of page

 Kemberton is first mentioned in the Domesday Book (1086) under the name of CHENBRITONE.
 At this time there was no mention of the church.
 The first record of a Church at Kemberton was in 1230 when Gilbert was named as Chaplain here.
 The present Church built in 1882 is the sixth, or could be the seventh, on the same site.
 Finally the new Tower was completed in 1909.
 The Church is dedicated to St John the Baptist and the Nave to St Andrew.
 This is unusual having dual dedication.

 The plan has identified the need to preserve the character of the Parish especially when one considers a lot of the properties within the Parish are located in the Kemberton Conservation Area.
 The Parish have identified that there is a limited need for additional housing in Kemberton.
 The overall overwhelming consensus was that the village character needs to be preserved.
 Additional housing was not sustainable as the village had very limited amenities and infrastructure.
 Any form of development should be limited to an individual residential house (either starter or family homes), or a conversion of an existing building.
 These properties should also be private built homes and fall within the village existing curtilage.
 There is a lack of employment, very limited public transport, no public open space and no medical or educational facilities.
 The surrounding areas such as Shifnal Town and Telford and Wrekin have already been identified as areas of increased housing development and the associated improvement in the infrastructure and amenities such as school expansion.
-Social housing needs that can rely on support services such as local employment and transport links has already been identified and provision made in the Shifnal Town plan and the wider area of Telford and Wrekin.
+Social housing needs that can rely on support services such as local employment and transport links has already been identified and provision made in the Shifnal Town Plan and the wider area of Telford and Wrekin.

 With the above in mind no objections were received from the Parish Council as the proposal fully complies with the aims and objectives of the Kemberton Parish Plan.

-Issues to Consider with a Garage Coversion
+Technical Issues to Consider with a Garage Coversion

 if the front of your garage has an existing foundation is to dig a hole and find out.
 If there is no foundation under your garage door opening there are two main options.